 To know for you what is the cause of your suffering, you will need to be seen by an experienced Chiropractor.

 Generally, whiplash can be diagnosed clinically by a thorough history and physical exam by your chiropractor.

 In most cases of whiplash, injuries are to the soft tissues of the neck such as the discs, muscles, and ligaments around the top of your spinal cord, and cannot be seen on X-rays.

 Specialized imaging tests, such as CT scans or magnetic resonance imaging (MRI), may be needed to accurately diagnose whiplash, but are not required for the diagnosis.

 How Long Does It Take To Heal From Whiplash?

 The time it takes for symptoms to go away from whiplash varies greatly by person.

 The majority of whiplash injuries heal within six weeks after the injury.
-However, there are 1/3 of people who report neck pain after ten years.
-Others have symptoms for the rest of their lives.
+However, some report to have neck pain after ten years.
+Others have symptoms for the rest of their lives resulting in chronic pain.

 The initial level of pain that is felt within the first three weeks after suffering from whiplash has been found to be a good indication of whether or not a person will recover.

 People who report severe pain have a significantly decreased chance of recovering fully.